-Senior Whole Health designates a PRC to make recommendations regarding credentialing decisions using a peer review process.
-Senior Whole Health works with the PRC to assure that network Practitioners are competent and qualified to provide continuous quality care to Senior Whole Health members.
+Molina designates a PRC to make recommendations regarding credentialing decisions using a peer review process.
+Molina works with the PRC to assure that network Practitioners are competent and qualified to provide continuous quality care to Molina members.
 The PRC reports to the Quality Improvement Committee (QIC.)
-Senior Whole Health utilizes information such as, but not limited to credentialing verifications, QOCs, and Member complaints to determine continued participation in Senior Whole Health 's network or if any adverse actions will be taken.
+Molina utilizes information such as, but not limited to credentialing verifications, QOCs, and member complaints to determine continued participation in Molina's network or if any adverse actions will be taken.
 Certain PRC decisions may be appealed.
-To utilize this process, Providers should request a fair hearing as outlined below and in Senior Whole Health 's policy.
-Please contact Senior Whole Health Provider Relations representatives for additional information about fair hearings.
+To utilize this process, providers should request a fair hearing as outlined below and in Molina's policy.
+Please contact Molina Provider Relations representatives for additional information about fair hearings.

-Notification of credentialing decisions
+Notification of Credentialing Decisions

 Initial credentialing decisions are communicated to Practitioners via letter or email.
-This notification is typically sent by the Senior Whole Health Medical Director within two (2) weeks of the decision.
-Under no circumstance will notifications letters be sent to the Practitioners later than 60 calendar days from the decision.
-Notification of recredentialing approvals are not required.
+This notification is typically sent by the Molina Medical Director within two (2) weeks of the decision.
+Under no circumstance will notifications letter be sent to the Practitioners later than sixty (60) calendar days from the decision.
+Notification of recredentialing approvals is not required.